cosmos/ethermint-archive/docs/architecture/future-architecture.rst

 The Ethermint object is responsible for settinp up the ethereum object and starting the rpc server.
 It implements ABCIApplication, however it proxies most requests to the ethereum object.
 It first decides whether something is destined for IBC or Ethereum .
-It does not implement ``Query`` for ethereum related transaction, but only to facilitate IBC .
+It does not implement ``Query`` for ethereum related transaction, but only to facilitate IBC.
 It implements ``BaseService`` and is responsible for starting and stopping everything.
 It handles Info.

-Accounts
-""""""""
-Accounts wraps a go-ethereum account manager and provides that functionality.
-Accounts cannot be unlocked by default when starting ethermint as that is a security risk.
-They have to be unlocked through some GUI.
-The RPC server can send a message to the accounts routine to ask for information or to sign a transaction.
-It stores the keys the same way that go-ethereum deals with it inside the ethermint directory.

-Ethereum
+ethereum
 """"""""

 The ethereum object is not exported.
 It handles state management/persistence and transaction processing.
 It is a custom type from which we eventually will extract an interface.
 It handles checkTx, deliverTx and commit.
 It takes a specific config struct with info such as gasprice, gaslimit and reward strategy.